AashitaK/AashitaK.github.io/_posts/Intro.md

 Lagrange's four-square theorem says every natural number can be written as a sum of four squares or less.
 Let $S = \{ a^2+b^2+c^2+d^2: a,b,c,d \in N \}$, then set $S$ is effectively the set of natural numbers with each number repeating a certain number of times.
 Given any power of $2$ no matter how high say $v$, there are infinitely many natural numbers that are divisible by $2^v$ spread out at regular intervals of length $2^v$ in the number line.
 Consequently, there are infinitely many numbers divisible by any high power of $2$ in the set $S$ as well.

 If we put a restriction on this set $S$, say we fix one of the four squares $a^2$ while letting $b,c$ and $d$ vary over all natural numbers as above, the we obtain a subset say $S(a)$.
-In the paper, we studied the divisibility by powers of $2$ of the subset $S(a)$ and the results obtained are counterintuitive.
-For any number $a$, there is a big enough power of $2$ say $v$ such that no number in the set $S(a)$ is divisible by $2^v$.
-For example, .
+In the paper, we asked the same question whether there are numbers in the set $S(a)$ divisibile by large enough powers of $2$ and counterintuitively, the answer is in the negative.
+For any number $a$, there is a large enough power of $2$ say $v$ such that no number in the set $S(a)$ is divisible by $2^v$.
+For example, ------ .
 On the other hand, given any power of $2$, no matter how big, there exists infinitely many natural numbers $a$ such that the set $S(a)$ has infinitely many numbers divisible by that power.
-The existence of such an $a$ such that $S(a)$ has numbers divisible by high powers of $2$ is not surprising since the union of the sets $S(a)$ as $a$ vary over natural numbers gives back the set $S$ that has numbers divisible by all powers of $2$.
+The existence of such an $a$ such that $S(a)$ has numbers divisible by a given power of $2$ is not surprising since the union of the sets $S(a)$ as $a$ vary over natural numbers gives back the set $S$ that has numbers divisible by all powers of $2$.
 However, the existence of infinitely many such $a$'s regularly spaced in the number line (?) and also the fact that in each of such set $S(a)$ there are infinitely many numbers divisible by that power of $2$ points to the inherent pattern of divisibility by $2$ similar to that of the number line.
+We also found out that for a fixed power of $2$ say $v$, what proportion of sets $S(a)$ has numbers divisible by $2^v$.
+For example, as we look at sets $S(a)$ for different values of the natural number $a$, exactly half of the sets contains no numbers divisible by $16$.

-The highest power of 2 that divides a natural number $n$ is called valuation of $n$ with respect to 2, denoted by $\nu_2(n)$.
+Like the sets $S(a)$ obtained by fixing one of the four squares in the sums of four squares, we also consider two more kinds of sets obtained by fixing two or three sqaures respectively.
+The similar analysis is done for these two more kinds of sets $S(a,b)$ and $S(a,b,c)$ and results obtained are similar in nature.

-The same analysis is done for two more kinds of sets obtained by fixing two or three squares respectively in the set $S$ and similar results are observed.
-However, it is noteworthy that this phenomena occurs only when we consider the sums of four squares some of which are fixed and the divisibility is studied with respect to $2$.
-If we consider the sets of sums of five or more squares, then even in the case when we fix four of the squares and let only one vary, for example $$ we see the set contains numbers divisible by all powers of $2$.
+It is noteworthy to mention that this phenomena occurs only when we consider the sums of four squares some of which are fixed and the divisibility is studied with respect to $2$.
+If we consider the sets of sums of five or more squares, then even in the case when we fix four of the squares and let only one vary, for example $-----$ we see the set contains numbers divisible by all powers of $2$.
 Similarly, if we consider the sums of four squares, but instead consider the divisibility by an odd prime, then again the phenomena no longer holds.
-For example,
+For example, ------

 The combination of $p=2$ and sums of four squares is special in view of the following facts:
 * Hensel's lemma does not hold true for certain cases and the quadratic $x^2+a$ and $p=2$ precisely fits the criteria.